apurva91/django_demo/README.md

 Task
 A discussions portal with the following features :- ~~User login*~~
-1)~~ A platform for posting posts with categories (like relationship,studies etc)~~
+1) ~~A platform for posting posts with categories (like relationship,studies etc)~~
 2) Option of editing/deleting the post for the one who created it
 3) ~~Option of commenting on the posts~~
-4) Option of searching for the posts , like if i give a query all related posts should be shown in short form with a link to go having the full post
+4) ~~Option of searching for the posts , like if i give a query all related posts should be shown in short form with a link to go having the full post~~
 Good front end has more marks.
 Extra features like chat have even more marks
 The person who completes first has more marks